 Start-up Visa Program

 Due to the country's wealth when it comes to natural resources, highly-skilled workers and political stability, there are lots of benefits when it comes to starting a business.
-With this, comes great access to investors.
-So if you're ready to take your business and idea, and give it a jumpstart in a thriving economy, this one's for you.
+With this comes great access to investors.
+So if you're ready to take your business and idea and give it a jumpstart in a thriving economy, this one's for you.

 The Self-employment Program

 If you're self-employed and wondering how you'll be able to immigrate to Canada, you'll be happy to learn about the Self-employment Program.
-If you're an athlete or creative, you'll have to prove that you've been able to earn a living doing this successfully in the country you currently live in.
+If you're an athlete or creative, you'll have to prove that you've earned a living doing this successfully in the country you currently live in.
 Those eligible for this option include journalists, designers, entertainers, athletes, coaches and other sports personnel.
 The National Occupation Classification of Canada has a complete list of all the career types that fall under these two categories, which, for the most part, there is no exception.

 Provincial Entrepreneur Visa Programs